faisal-mujeeb/Newsletter/README.md

 Schedule newsletters for later delivery
 Customize newsletters with images and text
 Monitor the success of each newsletter with detailed analytic

+These are just a few of the features that a newsletter website built using MERN stack could have.
+Depending on the specific requirements and goals of the website, there may be additional features that are needed.